JStoresund/notes-V25/krypto/_krypto.md

 ### Testing for primality

 - Testing by division is not practical for larger numbers
-- A number of fast method are probabilistic
+- A number of fast mepthod are probabilistic
   - Require random input and fail in extraordinary cases
 - Deterministic primality test found in 2002
   - Still probabilistic methods used in practice